Wrong-way crash deaths have nearly tripled on Georgia highways

 ATLANTA — Collisions caused by wrong-way drivers lead to hundreds of injuries in Georgia each year.

-Channel 2 Action News discovered a disturbing trend – wrong-way crashes nearly tripled over the last decade.
+Channel 2 Action News discovered a disturbing trend – wrong-way crashes nearly doubled over the last decade.

 Ashleigh Mouring, 31, recently finished rehabilitation and is still using a cane after surviving a wrong-way crash in July 2023.